Zhang Chongren: Return to China

 At the end of his studies in Brussels in 1935, Zhang made a tour of France, Britain, the Netherlands, Germany, Austria and Italy before returning home to China.
 Upon his arrival back in Shanghai in 1936, Zhang held a number of shows exhibiting his drawings and sculptures.
-He also established the Chongren Studio to further his art and to teach.
+He also established the Chongren Studio, a reputable art school that attracted artists, architects, and celebrities.

 Hergé lost contact with him during the invasion of China by Japan (which is usually regarded as the start of the Second Sino-Japanese War) and the subsequent Chinese Civil War.
 More than four decades would pass before the two friends would meet again.
 In an instance of life mirroring art, Hergé managed to resume contact with his old friend Zhang, years after Tintin rescued the fictional Chang in the closing pages of Tintin in Tibet.
 Zhang had been a street sweeper during the Cultural Revolution, before becoming the head of the Fine Arts Academy in Shanghai during the 1970s.

 After the economic liberalization of China in 1979, Zhang received widespread acknowledgment in the Chinese art community.
 A collection of his oil paintings and sculptures were published and in his later years, Zhang worked as an editor and translator of several books on art.
 Among the portraits he painted are those of Chinese paramount leader Deng Xiaoping and French President François Mitterrand.

 Zhang returned to Europe for a reunion with Hergé in 1981 on the invitation of the French government.
 In 1989 he received French citizenship and settled down to teach in the Paris suburb of Nogent-sur-Marne, where he died in 1998.
 Shortly after his death, a memorial museum dedicated to him was established in Qibao, Shanghai.
 A number of his paintings and sculptures are held in the China Museum of Fine Art in Beijing and the China Museum of Revolutionary Warfare.